elinesterov/awesome-spiffe-spire/README.md

-# Curated list of SPIFFE and SPIRE resources
+# A curated list of SPIFFE and SPIRE resources

 ## Content